COVID-19 Antibody Testing

 Why are you testing for the COVID-19 antibody?

-We are providing this free test to all our donors to demonstrate our appreciation for their lifesaving blood donation.
+We are providing this test to all our donors to demonstrate our appreciation for their lifesaving blood donation.
 A number of people asked about STBTC offering a COVID-19 antibody test for blood donors.
 If you test positive for the COVID-19 antibody, you may be able to donate “convalescent plasma” to treat patients suffering from this very serious illness.

 Why is COVID-19 plasma used to help a coronavirus patient?